cockpit-project/cockpituous/tasks/README.md

 This currently does not yet have any convenient way to inject arbitrary jobs into the AMQP queue; this will be provided at a later point.
-However, you can test the whole GitHub → webhook → tasks → sink/GitHub status workflow on some cockpituous PR with specifying the PR number and a GitHub token:
+However, you can test the whole GitHub → webhook → tasks → GitHub status workflow on some cockpituous PR with specifying the PR number and a GitHub token:

     $ tasks/run-local.sh -p 123 -t ~/.config/github-token